-At the University of Guelph's Health and Performance Centre, our Registered Massage Therapists aim to assess and treat soft tissue imbalances/injuries.
+At the University of Guelph's Health and Performance Centre, our Registered Massage Therapists aim to assess and treat soft tissue imbalances/injuries through therapeutic massage.
 Massage treatments utilize a variety of techniques to create releases which promotes optimal tissue health.
-A treatment will often result in reduction of pain, improved range of motion and can promote relaxation in these tissue.
+Massage treatment will often result in a reduction of pain and improved range of motion and can promote relaxation in these tissues.

 - A reduction in muscle tension.